Residents west of Ranshaw Way (Highway 965) will have services provided on Tuesdays.

 Compostable items include all food waste, such as:

-- Meat (raw or cooked, including bones) and seafood (raw or cooked, including shells)
+- Meat and seafood (raw or cooked, including bones and shells).

 Items that are not accepted: